Global properties of Dirichlet forms on discrete spaces: Characterizations of Recurrence and Transience

-\section{Classical characterizations of recurrence}
+\subsection{Classical characterizations of recurrence}

-Within this section we show continuous time analogues to characterizations of recurrence and transience which are known in the discrete time setting (see \cite{Soa} and \cite{Woe} for details).
-We will use the Dirichlet form methods developed above to deduce them and point out where the 'classical' results may be found.
-At first, we show that $\QD$ is transient whenever the graph $(b,0)$ supports a monopole of finite energy (Theorem \ref{monopol}).
+In this section we show continuous time analogues to characterizations of recurrence and transience which are known in the discrete time setting.
+In contrast to the discrete time theory we use the Dirichlet form methods developed above to deduce them and point out where the 'classical' results may be found.

+First we show that $\QD$ is transient whenever the graph $(b,0)$ supports a monopole of finite energy (Theorem \ref{monopol}).
 Afterwards, we characterize recurrence in terms of properties of the Yamasaki space $\mathbf{D}$ and the capacity of points (Theorem \ref{potential}).
 As a last classical characterization of recurrence, we show that it is equivalent to each superharmonic function of finite energy being constant (Theorem \ref{superharmonic}).
 The proofs of Theorem \ref{monopol} and Theorem \ref{superharmonic} seem to be new while the one of Theorem \ref{potential} was suggested by Daniel Lenz.